Wisconsin Government Accountability Board: History and controversies

 Law professor Daniel P. Tokaji, who studied the G.A.B., praised the agency's model, concluding in 2013 that "GAB has been successful in administering elections evenhandledly and... serves as a worthy model for other states considering alternatives to partisan election administration at the state level."
-The Board has the power to investigate independently, without the approval of the legislature.
+The Board had the power to investigate independently, without the approval of the legislature.
 The G.A.B. oversaw a series of recall elections for the state senate in 2011 and for state senate and governor in 2012.

 The G.A.B. was consistently criticized by Wisconsin Republicans, such as Assembly Speaker Robin Vos and Senate Majority Leader Scott L. Fitzgerald, and the conservative advocacy group Americans for Prosperity; these critics accused the G.A.B. of unfairly targeting Republicans.
 Republicans were particularly angry over a G.A.B. investigation into whether Republican Governor Scott Walker's campaign had unlawfully coordinated with the Club for Growth and other "outside" groups during the 2012 recall election.

 By contrast, Democrats and groups such as the Wisconsin Democracy Campaign and Common Cause defended the G.A.B.
 In December 2015, Walker signed a bill that dissolved the G.A.B., effective on June 30, 2016, and replaced it with a separate Wisconsin Elections Board and Wisconsin Ethics Commission.

 The legislation dismantling the G.A.B. passed along party lines, with Republicans voting yes and Democrats voting no. Wisconsin's reversion to a "bipartisan" rather than "nonpartisan" model increased the power of the Republican-controlled legislature, and also increased deadlocks; while the G.A.B. rarely deadlocked, the Elections Commission has frequently deadlocked along party lines.
 The 2015 legislation also restored the practice of allowing state legislators to control funding for investigations into possible misconduct by state officials.
 Just a few years after abolishing the G.A.B., Republican legislators—angry over the outcome of the 2020 election—were calling for abolishing the Wisconsin Elections Commission which they had built to replace it.